XiaoPanAnsys/asam-avx-osi-converter/QUICK_START_MOTIONREQUEST.md

 - ✅ Check console for errors (`OsiMotionRequestVisualizer: Error...`)

 ### Wrong position/orientation?
-- The trajectory is in `ego_vehicle_bb_center` frame
+- The trajectory is in global `<root>` frame (same as all OSI GroundTruth objects)
-- Make sure GroundTruth messages are also loaded for ego vehicle frame
+- Trajectory coordinates are in the same global coordinate system as moving objects

 ### Colors not visible?
 - Cyan color: RGB(0, 255, 255)